dotnet/android/Documentation/guides/BuildProcess.md

 - **AndroidApkSigningAlgorithm** &ndash; A string value which specifies the signing algorithm to use with `jarsigner -sigalg`.

-  The default value is `SHA256withRSA`, which was `md5withRSA` in previous versions of Xamarin.Android.
+  The default value is `SHA256withRSA`.
+In Xamarin.Android 10.0 and
+  earlier, the default value was `md5withRSA`.

   Added in Xamarin.Android 8.2.